hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-2.md

 We will be using shell commands to setup the required services in our data-in-motion and data-at-rest platforms from the sandbox web shell clients.

-Open HDF Sandbox Web Shell Client at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200) with login `root/hadoop`.
+Open HDF Sandbox Web Shell Client at http://sandbox-hdf.hortonworks.com:4200.

 Prior to executing the shell script, replace the following line of shell code `AMBARI_USER_PASSWORD="<Your-Ambari-Admin-Password>"` with the password you created for Ambari Admin user.
 For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `AMBARI_USER_PASSWORD="yellowHadoop"`